Rinaldo scores in 3rd, Predators beat Flames 5-3

 Down 3-2 entering the third, the Flames pulled even at 2:20 when Derek Ryan wired a perfect feed to Sam Bennett, who was breaking in off the wing and went to his backhand to neatly beat Rinne.

-While stretching to try and stop the puck, Fiala landed on top of Rinne in an awkward-looking collision.
+While Rinne was stretching to try and stop the puck, Fiala landed on top of the goalie in an awkward-looking collision.
 Rinne stayed in the game briefly, but came to the bench at 5:09 and after talking with the training staff went to the dressing room.

 Saros was excellent in relief, getting tested just seconds after he arrived in the crease.
 Off the ensuing faceoff, he had to jab out his right pad to rob Lindholm to keep the score tied.